Filmfest München: CineVision Competition

 Innovative first and second-time films by up-and-coming directors from around the world compete for the CineVision Award for Best Film by a New Director (non-German).

 CineCoPro Competition

-German co-producers of international co-productions compete for the CineCoPro Award.
+German co-producers of international co-productions compete for the CineCoPro Award which is sponsored by FFF Bayern and comes with a prize of €100,000.

 Spotlight

 This section showcases stories that are larger than life - grand emotions, lavish production design, big names in front of and behind the camera, traditionally crafted movies by acclaimed, experienced directors as well as by outstanding, lesser-known filmmakers.

 International Independents

 The section focuses on new encounters with exciting filmmakers from around the world.
 Definitely not mainstream.
 Young, uncompromising cinema from the US, Canada, Latin America, Asia, Australia, Africa and Europe.

 New German Cinema

 The new productions in this section are all world premieres.
 Up and coming filmmakers vie for the German Cinema New Talent Awards in the categories Best Director, Best Production, Best Actor & Actress and Best Screenplay.

 Many well-known German film directors such as Sönke Wortmann (Alone Among Women), Oskar Roehler (Silvester Countdown), Marcus H. Rosenmüller (Grave Decisions) and Rainer Kaufmann (Talk of the Town) launched their careers with the winning films of this section.

 Various Academy Award-nominated films such as Beyond Silence by Caroline Link and The Story of the Weeping Camel by Byambasuren Davaa and Luigi Falorni had their world premieres in this section.